Thomastown suburb profile

 Thomastown rental market trends

-The rental market in Thomastown has experienced moderate growth, with house rents increasing by 6.1% over the past year to $520 per week, while unit rents have seen a more significant rise of 12.5% to $450 per week.
-This growth reflects the suburb's appeal, driven by its affordability and accessibility, making it an attractive option for both renters and investors.
+The rental market in Thomastown has experienced moderate growth, with house rents increasing 6.0% over the past year to $530 per week, while unit rents have risen 4.7% to $450 per week.
+This steady growth reflects the suburb's appeal, offering a balance of affordability and accessibility, making it an attractive option for both renters and investors.

 Suburbs near Thomastown